When it comes to online course platforms, there are many platforms for you to choose from.

 - Course compliance wherein you can enforce lecture completion, video order, and quiz completion

-- Certification mechanism wherein the students will receive inbuilt or custom-coded certificates on completion of the courses
+- Certification mechanism wherein the students will receive inbuilt or custom-coded certificates on completion of the online courses

 - Lecture completion report, quiz reports, leaderboards, video watch time, engagement, etc